mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 We can update our app code to actually import the component class so that Embroider can statically resolve this component.
-This will also make the deprecation message go away.
+This will also make the deprecation message disappear.
 Note that this will _only_ work for co-located components or classic components that explicitly have their template definition set on the component class using `layout`.